fantasymarket/fantasymarket-app/README.md

 ## Introduction
 <img align="right" src="public/logo-gh.png" width=200>

 We are creating a working stock market simulation, where the user can invest in-game currency in a simulated market completely separated from the real world.
 By providing custom events that pop up randomly and alter the course of our stocks, coupled with a market that never sleeps, we are presenting a fun and fast-paced introduction into the stock market.
-This is the repository for the frontend, the corresponding backend can be found [here](https://github.com/fantasymarket/fantasymarket-api).

 This repo only contains the frontend, the backend is avilable at [fantasymarket/fantasymarket-api](https://github.com/fantasymarket/fantasymarket-api).